yoonsukjung/algo_trading/README.md

 ## Modules Description

 ### Backtester
 - `backtester.py`: Provides backtesting functionality for the trading strategy.
+Saves and manages the trading results.

 ### Data Loader
 - `data_loader.py`: Loads the required data for the trading strategy.

 ### Main
 - `main.py`: Main script to run the trading system.

-### Result Handler
-- `result_handler.py`: Saves and manages the trading results.

 ### Strategy
 - `strategy.py`: Defines the core trading strategy.